danmanners/personal-website/content/posts/2020-homelab.md

 <img src="/static/images/posts/homelab-update-summer-2020/homelab-2018.jpg#center" width="60%">
 </center>

 Quick backstory: I sold my last full homelab around September 2019.
-There were several reason for that decision:
+There were several reasons for that decision:

 1. The cost of power and air conditioning began to outweigh the benefits of running it all, when I was simply not using it anywhere near its potential.
 2. I was running the whole house network through it.
 Whenever something broke and I was not home, that meant my wife was without internet while running her business from home.